 Top Mortgage Servicing Violations

-In the past, mortgage servicers have been accused of significant errors and mismanagement in handling approved and finalized mortgage modifications and foreclosures.
-While the specific reason Wells Fargo is sending this round of settlement checks may vary from case to case, it is highly likely that it involves one or more of these common issues:
+In recent years, mortgage servicers have faced accusations of serious errors and mismanagement in handling approved and finalized mortgage modifications and foreclosures.
+Wells Fargo, in particular, has come under scrutiny for using flawed software systems, including the Home Preservation Application (HPA Tool) and the Servicing Loan Decision application (SLoaD Tool), which contributed to many of the issues outlined below.
+While the exact reasons Wells Fargo is issuing this round of settlement checks may vary for each recipient, it is highly likely that these checks address one or more of the following common problems:

 Why is Well Fargo Sending Settlement Checks Now?